MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 The Microsoft.EnterpriseManagement.GatewayApprovalTool.exe tool is needed only on the management server, and it only has to be run once.

-Follow these steps to **copy Microsoft.EnterpriseManagement.GatewayApprovalTool.exe to management servers**:
+#### Copy Microsoft.EnterpriseManagement.GatewayApprovalTool.exe to management servers

 1. From a target management server, open the Operations Manager installation media `\SupportTools\` (amd64 or x86) directory.